COURSE UNIT TITLE

 1. Exams will evaluate the understanding of the theoretical background of business analytics and related applications in business.

-2. Term project will be assessed based on the approaches and technologies in the proposed work and its alignment with the strategies related to business analytics.
+2. Assignments will be assessed based on the approaches and technologies in the proposed work and its alignment with the strategies related to business analytics.

 Assessment Criteria